-Copyright 2020 for this paper by its authors.
+Copyright 2021 for this paper by its authors.
 Use permitted under Creative Commons License Attribution 4.0 International (CC BY 4.0).

-MediaEval'20, December 14-15 2020, Online
+MediaEval'21, December 13-15 2021, Online

 Participants are expected to train a model that takes raw audio as input and outputs the predicted tags.
 To solve the task, participants can use any audio input representation they desire, be it traditional handcrafted audio features, spectrograms, or raw audio inputs for deep learning approaches.
 We also provide a handcrafted feature set extracted by the Essentia [2] audio analysis library as a reference.
-We allow the use of third-party datasets for model development and training, but this should be mentioned explicitly by participants if they do this.
+We allow the use of third-party datasets for model development and training, but participants should explicitly mention in their working notes papers if they use any such datasets.